anvar/anvar.github.com/_posts/2013-09-14-parallel-patterns-2.md

 <img src="{{ site.url }}/assets/img/algo-von-neumann.png" width="118" height="118" class="center caption"/>
 <div class="caption">2D von Neumann Stencil</div>

-Given how a *stencil* works it is easy to see that every element in the input data will be read multiple times simultanously by multiple threads as the stencil is applied to its surrounding elements.
+Given how a *stencil* works it is easy to see that every element in the input data will be read multiple times simultaneously by multiple threads as the stencil is applied to its surrounding elements.
 Therefore, similarly to the patterns discussed in the [previous part]({{ site.url }}/posts/parallel-patterns-1), a naive *stencil* requires a significant amount of global memory calls, and can benefit greatly from using shared memory to reduce global memory access.

 <img src="{{ site.url }}/assets/img/algo-stencil.png" width="309" height="156" class="center caption"/>
 <div class="caption">Applying a 2D von Neumann Stencil on an image.
 The darkest areas illustrate the current pixels, while the lighter areas show the pixels covered by the stencil when applied to current the pixels</div>